 Custodial Credit Risk.
 This is the risk that in the event of the failure of a depository financial institution or counterparty to a transaction, the Agency's deposits may not be returned or the Agency will not be able to recover the value of its deposits, investments or securities that are in the possession of another party.
 The Agency does not have a deposit or investment policy for custodial credit risk.
-At December 31, 2020 and 2019, the Agency had money market funds of \$6.0 million and \$5.4 million which were uninsured, respectively.
-At December 31, 2020 and 2019, \$2.1 million and \$2.3 million of the money market funds were held in trust for the benefit of the Agency respectively, and \$3.9 million and \$3.1 million represent amounts held by the Agency as a collateral deposit by an investment provider, respectively.
+At December 31, 2021 and 2020, the Agency had money market funds of \$4.9 million and \$6.0 million which were uninsured, respectively.
+At December 31, 2021 and 2020, \$1.9 million and \$2.1 million of the money market funds were held in trust for the benefit of the Agency respectively, and \$3.0 million and \$3.9 million represent amounts held by the Agency as a collateral deposit by an investment provider, respectively.

 Concentration of Credit Risk.
 This is the risk of loss attributed to the magnitude of an entity's investment in a single issuer.
 The Agency places no limit on the amounts invested in any one issuer for federal agency securities.
 To limit the Agency's credit risk for commercial paper purchased under the Debt Service Fund Agreement, the aggregate maturity amount invested in any combination of one issuer, affiliate of issuer, or backed by any one credit support, cannot exceed \$30.0 million.
-The Agency has concentrations of risk greater than five percent invested in Chesham Finance of 100 percent at December 31, 2020 and 2019.
+The Agency has concentrations of risk greater than five percent invested in Ebury of 100 percent at December 31, 2021 and in Chesham of 100 percent at December 31, 2020.

 Interest Rate Risk.
 This is the risk that investments are exposed to fair value losses arising from increasing interest rates.
 Though the Agency has restrictions as to the maturities of some of the investments, it does not have a formal policy for interest rate risk.
-At December 31, 2020 and 2019, all of the Agency's investments had maturities of one year or less.
+At December 31, 2021 and 2020, all of the Agency's investments had maturities of one year or less.